 Why Senior Pets Make Great Companions

-November is National Adopt a Senior Pet Month, which offers a great opportunity to shed light on why senior pets make GREAT pets.
+Senior pets make great pets!
+A dog or cat is considered a senior if they are seven years or older.
 If you are considering adopting a furry family member, here are some reasons to consider welcoming an older pet into your home:

 Senior pets are often long term shelter residents.
 Seniors often struggle to catch the eye of an adopter, as puppies and kittens are more appealing to many.
 Adopting a senior is an extra gesture of kindness.